ao-rodrigues/e2d/docs/design/readme.md

 export default drawShip;
 ```

-Now we are more safe from function side effects at the cost of pushing and popping the whole canvas
+As a result, we are better protected from function side effects at the cost of pushing and popping
-state.
-However, this still doesn't exactly solve the problem, because `pushing` and `popping` canvas
+the whole canvas state.
+However, this still doesn't exactly solve the problem, because `pushing` and
-states itself **is a mutable part of the canvas**.
-IF the developer of `doSomethinElse` forgets to
+`popping` canvas states itself **is a mutable part of the canvas**.
+If the developer of
-call `save` or `restore` internally, then this will reuslt in an unexpected context state.
-This is
+`doSomethinElse` forgets to call `save` or `restore` internally, then this will reuslt in an
-_very_ undesirable.
-To this regard, E2D solves the problem with a bit more elegance by exposing an
+unexpected context state.
+This is often _very_ undesirable.
+To this regard, e2d solves the problem
-API that naturally cleans itself up when rendering the tree.
+with a bit more elegance by exposing an API that naturally cleans itself up when rendering a tree.

 ```javascript
 import e2d from 'e2d';